 About Doing Business

-The Doing Business Project, launched in 2002, looks at domestic small and medium-size companies and measures the regulations applying to them through their life cycle.
+The Doing Business project, launched in 2002, looks at domestic small and medium-size companies and measures the regulations applying to them through their life cycle.

 In addition, Doing Business offers detailed subnational reports, which exhaustively cover business regulation and reform in different cities and regions within a nation.
 These reports provide data on the ease of doing business, rank each location, and recommend reforms to improve performance in each of the indicator areas.
-Selected cities can compare their business regulations with other cities in the country or region and with the 185 economies that Doing Business has ranked.
+Selected cities can compare their business regulations with other cities in the economy or region and with the 189 economies that Doing Business has ranked.

-More about Doing Business (PDF, 142KB)
+More about Doing Business (PDF, 200KB)